Maritime Cybersecurity,

 Immediate patching available Patching restricted during voyages

-Standard security tools apply Requires dedicated monitoring solutions
+Standard security tools applicable Requires purpose-built monitoring solutions

 Take Action